klkuocx/Restaurant_List/README.md

 A simple web application for **_epicure_ to manage favorite restaurants**

 ## Features
+- create an account to manage restaurant list
 - read the details of each restaurant
 - create new restaurant
 - edit restaurant
 - delete restaurant
 - searching restaurants by name
 - sort restaurants by name, category and location

+### Account
+create an account with your email or Facebook

 ### Read
 Click restaurant card to see details